www.thementawai.com

 Interconnected Worlds — The Practice of Balance

-From this living culture unfolds a deeper understanding of the Mentawai world: a spiritual landscape where all beings possess souls, and where life revolves around maintaining balance between the visible and invisible realms.
+From the living Mentawai culture unfolds a deeper understanding of their world: a spiritual landscape where all beings possess souls, and where life revolves around maintaining balance between the visible and invisible realms.

 The Mentawai believe that all that exists is alive.
-Humans, animals, plants, stones, crafted objects, places, and even temporary phenomena like rainbows or drifting clouds possess their own simagere, or soul.
-Souls inhabit their own domain but remain connected to their visible bodies, influencing them and being influenced in return.
+Humans, animals, plants, stones, crafted objects, places, and even temporary phenomena like rainbows or drifting clouds possess their own simagere or kecat, a soul or spirit.
+Souls and spirits inhabit their own domain but remain connected to their visible bodies, influencing them and being influenced in return.
 Human souls continue after death, joining the ancestors while still maintaining a relationship with the living.

 The universe consists of three interconnected layers: the sky above, the human world in the middle, and the realm beneath.
 These domains are inhabited by countless beings — ancestral spirits, animal-souls, plant-souls, and forces that may be protective, indifferent, or dangerous.
 A good life depends on maintaining respectful relations with all of them.